IBM/couchbackup/CONTRIBUTING.md

 to download the database comparison tool so whilst they do run as part of the Jenkins CI they cannot be run for all dev environments.

-Internal developers with credentials can test the CI locally by using these environment variables for example:
+Internal developers with credentials and the compare tool can test the CI locally by using these environment variables for example:
 ```
 export COUCH_URL=https://...
 export COUCH_BACKEND_URL=$COUCH_URL